To see which plans include Point Expiry please see our pricing page

 3. On the left find Configuration and click Settings

-This means that if your expiration period is 12 months and you enable point expiry on March 1st, 2022, customers will start to have points expire on March 1st, 2023.
+This means that if your expiration period is 12 months and you enable points expiration on March 1st, 2023, any customers who have not placed an order on or after that date will start to have points expire on March 1st, 2024.

 If a customer hasn't placed any orders from the point they joined the Loyalty Program, then the expiry period is calculated from the time they register their account.